Sciatica diagnosis techniques

-Diagnosing sciatica often involves both a physical examination as well as an interview with your physician regarding your medical history and symptoms.
-There are several conditions that can cause the pain associated with sciatica, and your doctor will want to eliminate the other causes before delivering a sciatica diagnosis.
+A sciatica diagnosis often involves both a physical examination as well as an interview with your physician regarding your medical history and symptoms.
+There are several conditions that can cause the pain associated with sciatica, and your physician will want to determine the correct one before delivering a sciatica diagnosis.